rhdunn/cmudict/README.md

 dictionary, are not currently included in this dictionary.

 All of the above sources were preprocessed and the transcriptions in the current cmudict were selected from the transcriptions in the sources or a combination thereof.
-We have removed some potentially unreliable transcriptions from this dictionary, including those based on only one source, and will reintroduce them once we have verified the transcriptions.
+Some potentially unreliable transcriptions have been removed from this dictionary, including those based on only one source, and will be reintroduced once the transcriptions have been verified.

 ## License